Last Updated on January 5, 2022 by Admin

 A bestselling novel, what readers all over the globe appreciate about this book is its deft amalgam of the philosophies from both western and eastern worlds.
 Influential personalities around the world have followed the book.

 This book reveals how our minds are tripped up by error and prejudice (even when we think we are logical) and gives you practical techniques for slower, more innovative thinking.
-It will enable you to make better decisions at work, at home, and in everything you do.
+It will enable you to make better decisions at work, at home, and everything you do.

 The phenomenal one of the best self-help books, international bestseller – 2 million copies sold – that will change the way you make decisions